ButThouMust/otogirisou-tools/gfx modification/credits/README.md

 To view the other credits graphics, follow these steps:
 - Take the raw graphics file (`$08AA0E TILE.bin`) and change the file extension to `.1bpp`.
+- Open it in a hex editor and add eight `[00]` bytes at the beginning of the file to simulate an empty tile.
-- Load this as a tileset in Tilemap Studio, and use the option `Tools -> Shift Tileset` by +1.
+- Load this as a tileset in Tilemap Studio.
 - Load any of the SNES format tilemaps from graphics structures 0x5D and 0x66-0x72.
 - Adjust the width accordingly, and you will see the constructed credit.

+Here is an example with the screen for Writer credits:

 ![Tilemap Studio screenshot](writer%20credits%20-%20tilemap%20studio.png)